Irish stepdance: Early history (prehistory–1927)

 The dancing traditions of Ireland are likely to have grown in tandem with Irish traditional music.
 Its first roots may have been in Pre-Christian Ireland, but Irish dance was also partially influenced by dance forms on the Continent, especially the quadrille dances.
-Some of the earliest recorded references to Irish dance are to the Rinnce Fada or "long dance", towards the end of the 17th century, which was performed largely on social occasions.
+Some of the earliest recorded references to Irish dance are to the Rinnce Fada or "long dance", towards the end of the 17th century, which was performed largely during social occasions.
 Traveling dancing masters taught all over Ireland beginning around the 1750s and continuing as late as the early 1900s.

 By the late 19th century, at least three related styles of step dance had developed in Ireland.
 The style practised in Munster saw dancers on the balls of their feet, using intricate percussive techniques to create complex rhythm.
 On the other hand, a tradition developed in Ulster saw dancers instead using their heel to create a persistent drumming effect, and primarily performing in pairs.
 The Connemara style, later described as sean-nós dance, combined heel and ball movements with the swaying of the torso and vigorous movement of the arms.

 The foundation of the Gaelic League in 1893, an Irish nationalist body formed with the purpose of preserving traditional Irish language and culture, radically altered the cultural status of step dance.
 Frank Hall has described this as the moment in which "step-Dancing in Ireland became 'Irish dancing'", and as therefore the most significant single event in the development of the dance form.
 Although informal competitions had long been held between towns and students of different dance masters, the first organised feis was held in 1897 by the League.
 The League began to codify and promote the form of step dance which was practiced in southern areas.
 This codification, practised from the early 1920s, greatly narrowed the range of traditional Irish dances acceptable in popular culture.